fjwillemsen/NativeOverleaf/README.md

 ## How it works
-Using [nativefier](https://github.com/nativefier/nativefier), the Overleaf website is wrapped as an Electron app.
-While this is not optimally efficient and we may switch to a better approach in the future, it does provide compatibility with a large number of platforms.
+Using [nativefier](https://github.com/nativefier/nativefier), the Overleaf website is wrapped as an Electron app and injected with JavaScript.
+While this is not optimally efficient and we may switch to a more efficient framework in the future, it does allow combining the webapp with native feature with a large number of supported platforms.

 ## Download binary